 Dr. Marjory Kerr

-Dr. Kerr holds a PhD in industrial/organizational Psychology from the University of Waterloo.
-She is a registered psychologist in Ontario, an executive coach, and holds membership in several professional associations.
+Dr. Kerr holds a PhD in Industrial/Organizational Psychology from the University of Waterloo.
+She is a registered psychologist in Ontario and a seasoned executive coach.
 Her prior experience includes internal and external consulting and leadership roles focused on the identification and development of organizational talent in the public, private and not-for-profit/NGO sectors.
-Dr. Kerr’s international experience includes initiatives throughout the United States and Western Europe, opportunities in Eastern Europe, United Arab Emirates and India, and a two year assignment in the United Kingdom where she led the consulting practice for an international talent management firm.
+Dr. Kerr’s international experience includes initiatives throughout the United States and Western Europe; opportunities in Eastern Europe, United Arab Emirates and India; and a two-year assignment in the United Kingdom, where she led the consulting practice for an international talent management firm.

 Vocationally, Dr. Kerr has extensive experience in lay leadership within her home denomination and other Christian not-for-profit organizations, including strategic planning and facilitation, leadership development, Board governance, and invited conference speaker.

 Within Christian higher education, prior to coming to Tyndale, Dr. Kerr served on the Board of Christian Higher Education Canada (CHEC) and for 14 years at Booth University College, first on the Board of Trustees (2001 – 2007), then as Vice President Academic and Dean (2013-2016) and President and Vice Chancellor (2016-2020).